cpetrich/counterfeit_DS18B20/README.md

 * The die ciruit of Family A2 resembles the style of both the die of Family A1 (produced by Maxim) and the die of Family B2 (produced by 7Q-Tek).
 The die size is significantly different from Family A1, so it's not a Maxim-produced DS18B20.

 ## XSEC SE18B20
-The SE18B20 is a DS18B20 clone of Xi'an Supermicro Electronics Co., Ltd., trading as XSEC (Family D2). *(2022)*
+The SE18B20 is a DS18B20 clone of Xi'an Supermicro Electronics Co., Ltd., trading as XSEC (Family D2, and most likely also D1). *(2022)*

+## NOVOSENSE NS18B20
+The NS18B20 is a DS18B20 clone of Suzhou Novosense Microelectronics Co., Ltd. (Family E). *(2022)*

 ## MAX31820
 Maxim Integrated also produce the MAX31820 temperature sensor.
 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
 Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A1 and Maxim-produced MAX31820 in software \[5\].